gt-crnch-rg/read-the-docs/docs/lucata/diagnosing_prolems.md

 If you suspect that something has gone wrong while you are running a program or during termination, you should check the log files.
 The log files are called `mn_exec_sys.PID.log` and `mn_exec_usr.PID.log`, and they can be found in the directory the program was run from.
 You can look in these files for ERROR, FATAL, and WARN messages.
-For more information, see this page: [emu_multinode_exec logging](https://github.com/emusolutions/sc-driver/wiki/emu_multinode_%7Bexec,common,poll%7D-scripts.#logging-for-emu_multinode_exec)
+For more information, see this page: [Running programs with emu_multinode_exec](https://github.com/gt-crnch-rg/read-the-docs/blob/main/docs/lucata/emu_multinode_exec.md)

 ### Manually terminating a program